mechagomizilla/Prism-FirefoxPhotonRecolored/README.md

 *Everything works perfectly as of Firefox 83.*

 NB: Be careful if you want to use just a few elements of my theme.
 I didn't take the time to make it perfectly modular and only a few elements currently work with the light theme, so there might be a lot of testing to do on your part so that everything keeps working.

+PS: I made a darker, cleaner theme.
+Since I did it rather quickly, I didn't bother to clean up the code too much.
+Sorry in advance.
+I also won't be maintaining two themes at a time since I'm doing this for myself.
+You can still find the old theme, but it's up to you to piece it together with the new theme if it ever breaks.